Brushfire-257/Horizon-Driving/README.md

 ```sh
 love .
 ```
-or by dragging the game folder into love.exe
+or by dragging the game folder into love.exe!